 But don’t start calling your babysitter yet, there is no reason to leave the kids behind.

-The other reason we know New Orleans makes for a great family destination, we were fortunate to meet other families who live in NOLA and they love living here.
+Another reason we know New Orleans makes for a great family destination is that we were fortunate to meet other families who live in NOLA and they love living here.

 New Orleans was an incredible classroom.
 With the influence of the French, Spanish and African Americans, and its historic location, we had fun learning about the history and its people.

 New Orleans is such a worthy destination it was included in several of our best USA road trip recommendations!